jarylc/Docker-Hosts-Sync/README.md

 ## About The Project
-This application makes possible to communicate via network with Docker images using container names on the Docker host.
+This application makes possible to communicate via network with Docker containers via their container names on the Docker host.
+It's like as though you were communicating with another container within one!

 ### Features
 - Super lightweight, final docker image based on `scratch`!